mitranim/wordplay/readme.md

 wait distribution (throwing weight around in a queue) © LJ

-alturnative (change of direction) © LJ
+alturnative (change of direction; when nothing else is left to turn to) © LJ

 existence of "incontinent" implies existence of "outcontinent" and "inocean" © M